sjbrown/1kfa/mod_stakes.md

 3. The Dramatic Action begins

+With the scene and stakes understood, it's time for the players to take the reins and initiate the dramatic action.
+Begin by situating the characters' position within the scene.
+Are they charging into battle?
-At this point, the scene and stakes should be well-understood by the table, and the GM will move the spotlight to a player and ask the inciting question, "what do you do?"
+Surveying the landscape from afar?
+Once established, the GM will direct the spotlight to a player, prompting them with the inciting
+question: "What do you do?"

-The PCs will take actions and have dialogues advancing the plot and triggering Player Moves.
-(See SECTION X on Player Moves).
-The results of those moves impact the scene:
+The PCs' actions and dialogue drive the plot and trigger Player Moves (see SECTION X).
+The results of these moves, in turn, determine how the scene evolves:

  1. ✔✔ Double success
     * two ✔ tokens are added to a ✔ progress bar